KDE/digikam-doc/export_tools/media_wiki.rst

     The MediaWiki Export Connected to an Account from Wikimedia Commons Web Service

 While transferring the files, you can customize some **Information** used by the MediaWiki server to identify the uploading operation.
-The fields available are listed below:
+The available fields are:

-    - **Author**: the author name of the contents as text.
+    - **Author**: the author's name for the contents as text.
     - **Source**: the original source of the contents as text.
     - **License**: the license of the contents.
 Use one entry from the list provided by the tool.
     - **Generic categories**: The categories that will be added to the contents as text.